DIMO-Network/trips-web-app/README.md

     yarn dev
     ```

+3. You must run the dev server first because this is what will generate the certificates in the .mkcert folder.
+We develop locally with https for passkeys & stuff to work.

-3. Navigate to the directory where `main.go` is located and run the backend server:
+4. Navigate to the directory where `main.go` is located and run the backend server:
     ```sh
     go run ./cmd/trips-web-app
     ```

-   The backend Go server will be hosted on [http://localhost:3003](http://localhost:3003).
+   The backend Go server will be hosted on [http://localhost:3007](http://localhost:3007).
+Port is controlled from settings.yaml file.

 ## Deployment